Pentraeth F.C.: History

 The club were Anglesey League champions in 2012–13, gaining promotion to the Gwynedd League for the 2013–14 season.
-They finished the season in ninth place before the following season joining the Welsh Alliance League Division Two.
+They finished the season in eighth place before the following season joining the Welsh Alliance League Division Two.

-At the end of the 2019–20 season which was curtailed by the COVID-19 pandemic, the club finished bottom of Division Two of the Welsh Alliance League with only three games played and were relegated.
+At the end of the 2019–20 season which was curtailed by the COVID-19 pandemic, the club finished bottom of Division Two of the Welsh Alliance League with only three wins.

 The club joined the newly formed North Wales Coast Football League in the West Premier Division when announced in 2020.
+In 2025 they were relegated to Division One.